 Thanks for stopping by - come back again tomorrow for Penny's great design!

 Celebrate Earth Day by up-cycling some favorite dies and creating a whole new look with the Butterfly Wing Medley and Heart Wire.
-Hi - Jean Okimoto here - with a design featuring some favorite dies.
+Hi - Jean Okimoto here - with a design featuring some of my favorite dies.

 Full disclosure...I spent several minutes looking for my "Butterfly Wire" die in my stash and online before realizing that it didn't exist, except in my little mind.
 Ever have days like that?